OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-24.md

 ## 2 Samuel 24:8

-So when they had gone about through the whole land,
+So after they had travelled through the entire land,
-they came to Jerusalem at the end of nine months and twenty days.
+they arrived in Jerusalem at the end of nine months and twenty days.

 ## 2 Samuel 24:9